Skip to main content

 Figure \(\PageIndex{3}\): Comparison of solar and earth radiation spectra

-This page titled 4.1.1: The Nature of Electromagnetic Radiation is shared under a CC BY-SA 4.0 license and was authored, remixed, and/or curated by Michael E. Ritter (The Physical Environment) via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 4.1.1: The Nature of Electromagnetic Radiation is shared under a CC BY-SA 4.0 license and was authored, remixed, and/or curated by Michael E. Ritter (The Physical Environment) via source content that was edited to the style and standards of the LibreTexts platform.

 • Was this article helpful?